 The Foundation invested in exchange-traded and mutual funds.
 The portfolios are comprised of equity, international developed, and mid and small capital funds.
-The funds are not rated.
+The funds are deemed to be actively traded and are comprised of investments with a range of credit ratings.